 Have a look at the Official VKB YouTube Channel.

-It may look alarming if blue System LED on your Blackbox suddenly turned red after such update.
+It may look alarming if the blue System LED on your Blackbox suddenly turned red after such an update.
 Does this mean the update went wrong – or even worse, the VKB device is malfunctioning?